Please note, this course information is for September 2021 entry.

 The new admissions cycle for September 2022 entry will open in October 2021, and we recommend you check back for updates to course information.

 Do you have an enquiring mind, an interest in current affairs and want to study a challenging and contemporary subject?
 Yes?
-Then A Level Politics is for you!
+Then Politics A Level is for you!

-During the course, you will study:
+During the course, you will study the following key elements:

 You will also study one additional non-core political idea from a choice of Nationalism, Feminism, Anarchism, Ecologism or Multiculturalism.
 You will also have to look at core thinkers for each ideology.